WHATIS Going To Happen To WHOIS? - Slashdot

 undermined (Score:1)

 Is there even any point?
-(Score:2)
+(Score:3)

 Most domains are owned by proxy anyway, so if you do a whois you're just going to get the name of the proxy.